shawkui/BackdoorBenchER/README.md

 ## 📢 Announcements

 **Updated on 2025-02-12**: Initial release now available.
-Supports evaluation of backdoor purification on auxiliary datasets categorized as Seen (Train), Reserved (Split), and OOD (Transformations).
+Supports evaluation of backdoor purification on auxiliary datasets categorized as Seen (Train), Reserved (Split), and OOD (Transformations & External from ImageNet).

 ---